-There’s no doubt that you need a good cloud marketing strategy if you plan to successfully sell cloud services to your clients.
+There’s no doubt that you need a good cloud marketing strategy if you plan to sell cloud services to your clients successfully.

 The cloud services market is becoming quite saturated nowadays, with even the more traditional IT service providers waking up to the benefits of selling (or reselling) cloud services, particularly in relation to the ongoing commission streams that the latter can provide.

 Here are five tips to help you define your cloud marketing strategy: